chantastic/rocss/README.md

 </ul>
 ```

 This seems harmless.
-In fact, it likely maps to verbiage in your tamplate perfectly.
+In fact, verbiage probably maps to your template perfectly.
-But what happens when when your layout grows to include a dialog which shows the
+But what happens when when your layout grows to include a dialog which shows a
-single resource fully?
-You've used `.person` to describe the iterated resources.
+full representation of a single resource?
+You've used `.person` to describe the
-Now you must decide what to name your representation of the single resource.
+iterated resources.
+Now you're forced to decide what to name your single resource.

 This problem continues as you go to style a 'show' page.
 You can borrow
-styles from `.person` but you end up redefining most of the class and eventually
+styles from `.person` but you'll end up redefining most of the class and eventually
-forking it off into something unsightly, like `.person-full`, `.person-big`, or
+forking it into something unsightly, like `.person-full`, `.person-big`, or
 worse `.person-show`.

-You can avoid this completely by considering the regular resource-types up front:
+You can avoid this completely by considering common resource-types up front:

 ```css
 .person {}      /* a single resource */